This apple galette is simple to make and makes a pretty presentation! If you can’t find pink pearl apples, just use your favorite pie apples instead!

 - Homemade or store-bought dough, recipe below

-- 4–7 apples, peeled and thinly sliced (I used Pink Pearl apples, which gave the pretty pink color, but any good baking apple* will do)
+- 4–7 apples, peeled and thinly sliced (I used Pink Pearl apples, which gave the pretty pink color, but any good baking apple* will do.
+Use the all-natural glaze from this recipe to add a pretty pink color to any apple!)

 - 2 tablespoons melted butter (can use dairy-free)